sh1boot/sh1boot.github.io/drafts/ciscv.md

 remaining bits for an unregulated mix of frame selection and opcode selection.

-Then, I did a bad thing -- I ran optimisers against an irresponsibly small corpus to see what could be squeezed out.
+Then, I did a bad thing: I ran optimisers against an irresponsibly small corpus to see what could be squeezed out.

 Here's the tooling, such as it is: [CISC-V experiment][]